 Oregon State Parks and Recreation Areas.
 Oregon state law (Division 10: General Park Rules) "Unless otherwise posted a person may gather for personal consumption berries, fruits, mushrooms, or similar edibles in quantities not to exceed five gallons per person per day".

 Harvesting is allowed for personal use only.
 Commercial foraging is prohibited.
 Also, picking mushrooms in the campground is not allowed.
-Psilocybin (hallucinogenic) mushrooms harvesting is prohibited in Oregon, and is a felony.
+Psilocybin (hallucinogenic) mushrooms harvesting is prohibited in Oregon and classified as a felony.

 There are areas where mushroom picking is not allowed, such as wilderness, research natural, developed recreation, and other designated non-harvest areas.
 Commercial mushroom picking is not allowed in Crater Lake National Park, Newberry National Volcanic Monument, H.J.
 Andrews Experimental Forest, and Davis Late Successional Reserve.